Gradient resummation for nonlinear chiral transport: an insight from holography: Summary of the results

 where all the coefficients are scalar functionals of the derivative operator $\partial_\mu$

-Taylor expanded, these coefficients contain information about infinitely many derivatives and associated TCs.
-Thanks to the linearisation, the constitutive relations could be conveniently expressed in Fourier space.
-Then the functionals of the derivatives are turned into functions of frequency and space momenta, $(\partial_t, \vec \nabla)\to(-i\omega, i\vec{q}) $, which we refer to as transport coefficients functions (TCFs) \cite{1409.3095}.
+Thanks to the linearisation, the constitutive relations (\ref{ji11}, \ref{j5i11}) could be conveniently presented in Fourier space.
+Then, the functionals (\ref{sigmas op}) are turned into functions of frequency and spatial momentum, $(\partial_t, \vec \nabla)\to(-i\omega, i\vec{q}) $, which we refer to as TCFs \cite{1409.3095}.
 TCFs contain information about infinitely many derivatives and associated transport coefficients.
 In practice, they are not computed as a series resummation of order-by-order hydrodynamic expansion, and are in fact exact to all orders.
-TCFs go beyond the hydrodynamic low frequency/momentum limit and they contain collective effects of non-hydrodynamic modes.
-Fourier transformed back into real space, TCFs correspond to memory functions.
-Below we set $\pi T=1$ for convenience.
-The dimensionful frequency and momentum should be $\pi T \omega$ and $\pi T {q}$.
+TCFs go beyond the hydrodynamic low frequency/momentum limit and contain collective effects of non-hydrodynamic modes.
+Fourier transformed back into real space, TCFs turn into memory functions, cf. (\ref{diff memory}).

-In the hydrodynamic limit of $\omega,q \ll 1$, all the TCFs above were computed analytically in \cite{1608.08595}.
-Here we only quote the results for the diffusion TCF $\mathcal{D}$ and and CME TCF $\sigma_\chi$

-The first term in (\ref{D}) is the usual charge diffusion constant $\mathcal{D}_0$ \cite{Policastro:2002se} while the second term corresponds to relaxation time.
-The first term in (\ref{sigmachi}) is the usual CME conductivity.
-The following terms include relaxation effects.